masciugo/genealogy/README.md

 # Genealogy

 ## Premise
 Genealogy is still under development and need to be improved and extended.
-Developed features so far were the ones I needed for my personal applications but also the basic ones for a genealogy managment system that's why I decided to extract it in a gem.
-So please use with care but, above all, use it with critical and contructive sense.
+Developed features so far were the ones I needed for my personal applications but also the basic ones for a genealogy management system that's why I decided to extract it in a gem.
+So please use with care but, above all, use it with critical and constructive sense.

 ## Description